MuTsunTsai/shrewd/README.md

 All these reactions will be terminated.
 ```

 so that not only we know that our code went wrong, but we can also trace exactly what causes the cyclic dependency to fix it.
-Whenever Shrewd detects cyclic dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing errors.
+Whenever Shrewd detects cyclic dependency, it will terminate all reactions involved in the cycle, and try its best to continue without throwing uncatched errors.
 Once terminated, reactions will only return their last known return value, without performing anything.

 ## Use Shrewd with Vue.js